amitsaha/amitsaha.github.io/content/my-own-ping.md

 ## Theory

-This [pdf](http://www.galaxyvisions.com/pdf/white-papers/How_does_Ping_Work_Style_1_GV.pdf) here has a good description of the works.
-The non-detailed version is that we create a specially creafted ICMP packet, package it up within a IP packet and send it across to the destination.
+This [pdf](http://www.galaxyvisions.com/pdf/white-papers/How_does_Ping_Work_Style_1_GV.pdf) here has a good description of the worksing of ping.
+The non-detailed version is that we create a special ICMP packet, package it up within a IP packet and send it across to the destination.
 The destination Linux kernel receives the packet, and sends a reply ICMP packet embedded within a IP packet.
 The destination host doesn't have any user space program running to receive the "ping" packet.
 Each packet only has `header` information.
 You can embed specific data into the ICMP packet, but that's not required.
 The post [here](http://www.genetech.com.au/blog/?p=970) describes the packet structure a bit more along with a graphical representation.

-With that bit of theory under our belt, let's look into what system calls are made as part of the above invocation of the `ping` program.
+With that bit of theory under our belt, let's look into what system calls are made as part of the above invocation of the `ping` program using `strace`.

 ## System calls made as part of ping

-With that basic theoretical idea above, let's see what is happening at the system call level using `strace`.
 If you don't have `strace` installed, please install it using your package manager.
 Let's now execute the above `ping` program under `strace`:

 ```
 $ strace -f ping 127.0.0.1 -c 1 -4